-Surplus funds are invested in fixed short term deposit accounts.
-At the period end the amount held in fixed deposit accounts was £2,500,000 (2009 - £1,700,000).
-The weighted average interest rate of the short term deposits utilised was 0.46% (2009 - 1.0% and the average amount of time for which interest rates are fixed on short term deposits was 19 days (2009 - 23 days).
-The maturity date of the amounts held on deposit at the period end was 31 December 2010 and 25 January 2011.
-A 1% movement in market interest rates would have given rise to a change in interest received and, therefore profits, of less than £21,000 in either the current or the prior period.
+Surplus funds were invested in fixed short term deposit accounts, until 14 October 2011, when an instant access interest bearing bank account was opened.
+In 2011 this has been included as cash available on demand as per note 30.
+In 2010 at the period end the amount held in fixed deposit accounts was $\pounds 2,500,000$ .
+The weighted average interest rate of the short term deposits utilised was 0.50 % (2010 - 0.46% and the average amount of time for which interest rates are fixed on short term deposits was 17 days (2010 - 19 days).
+A 1% movement in market interest rates would have given rise to a change in interest received and, therefore profits, of less than $\pounds 21,000$ in either the current or the prior period.